Corporation: Deregulation

-The British Bubble Act 1720s prohibition on establishing companies remained in force until its repeal in 1825.
+The British Bubble Act 1720's prohibition on establishing companies remained in force until its repeal in 1825.
 By this point, the Industrial Revolution had gathered pace, pressing for legal change to facilitate business activity.
 The repeal was the beginning of a gradual lifting on restrictions, though business ventures (such as those chronicled by Charles Dickens in Martin Chuzzlewit) under primitive companies legislation were often scams.
 Without cohesive regulation, proverbial operations like the "Anglo-Bengalee Disinterested Loan and Life Assurance Company" were undercapitalized ventures promising no hope of success except for richly paid promoters.

 The process of incorporation was possible only through a royal charter or a private act and was limited, owing to Parliament's jealous protection of the privileges and advantages thereby granted.
 As a result, many businesses came to be operated as unincorporated associations with possibly thousands of members.
 Any consequent litigation had to be carried out in the joint names of all the members and was almost impossibly cumbersome.
 Though Parliament would sometimes grant a private act to allow an individual to represent the whole in legal proceedings, this was a narrow and necessarily costly expedient, allowed only to established companies.

 Then, in 1843, William Gladstone became the chairman of a Parliamentary Committee on Joint Stock Companies, which led to the Joint Stock Companies Act 1844, regarded as the first modern piece of company law.
 The Act created the Registrar of Joint Stock Companies, empowered to register companies by a two-stage process.
 The first, provisional, stage cost £5 and did not confer corporate status, which arose after completing the second stage for another £5.
 For the first time in history, it was possible for ordinary people through a simple registration procedure to incorporate.
 The advantage of establishing a company as a separate legal person was mainly administrative, as a unified entity under which the rights and duties of all investors and managers could be channeled.

 Limited liability

 However, there was still no limited liability and company members could still be held responsible for unlimited losses by the company.
 The next, crucial development, then, was the Limited Liability Act 1855, passed at the behest of the then Vice President of the Board of Trade, Robert Lowe.
 This allowed investors to limit their liability in the event of business failure to the amount they invested in the company – shareholders were still liable directly to creditors, but just for the unpaid portion of their shares.
-(The principle that shareholders are liable to the corporation had been introduced in the Joint Stock Companies Act 1844).
+(The principle that shareholders are liable to the corporation had been introduced in the Joint Stock Companies Act 1844.)

 The 1855 Act allowed limited liability to companies of more than 25 members (shareholders).
 Insurance companies were excluded from the act, though it was standard practice for insurance contracts to exclude action against individual members.
 Limited liability for insurance companies was allowed by the Companies Act 1862.